kevenmahone/todo4/README.md

-we have 2 script one we dont use and the other we use
+we have 3 script one we dont use and the other we use

 we will use this one
 secure_debian13_i2p_i2psnark_hardened_v2.sh

+be sure is the v2 version you use